 In his first exercise, Maverick takes on the School's resident "enemy" pilot, LTC Richard "Jester" Heatherly (Michael Ironside

-), and succeeds in outmaneuvering him and "shooting" him down, but in so doing he flies below a set minimum engagement altitude - a hard-deck - and then compounds this faux pax by overflying a flight tower at absurdly low altitude just to show himself off.
+), and succeeds in outmaneuvering him and "shooting" him down, but in so doing he flies below a set minimum engagement altitude - a "hard-deck" - and then compounds this faux pas by overflying a flight tower at absurdly low altitude just to show himself off.

 Iceman chews out Maverick for his "unsafe" attitude, but Maverick refuses to have any of it, even after the School's leader, Commander Michael "Viper" Metcalf (Tom Skerritt

 ) summons him to his office and threatens to expel him should he continue this way.
-Metcalf, however, knows Maverick, for Maverick's father flew with him in Vietnam and was shot down when he engaged the enemy in "neutral" airspace.
+Metcalf, however, knows Maverick, for Maverick's father flew with him in Vietnam off the USS Oriskany (CVA-34) and was shot down when he engaged the enemy in "neutral" airspace.